Regulatory actions for July 16, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Positrigo, Smith+Nephew.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Arrivo, Diakonos, Sumitomo.

 Briefs